s-vigneshwaran/CV-research-timeline/README.md

 I came across this image when I was searching about the history of Convolutional Neural Networks.
 I started reading the papers of these models in the chronological order.

-When I was reading, I realized that the papers were really the building blocks of current day's Computer Vision.
-One more point to note is that the models which were implemented originally were such a pain as there were no frameworks or any sort of it.
+When I was reading, I realized that the papers are really the building blocks of current day's Computer Vision.
+One more point to note is that the early cnn models which were implemented originally were such a pain as there were no frameworks or any sort of it.
 Everything was coded from scratch.

 But with the help of modern frameworks its just a matter of couple of minutes to implement the architectures.
 So thats my motivation here.
 Reading and implementing landmark architectures is really a good way of understanding the trends in the field.